-Ready to make the chicken dish so good it might just lead to a proposal?
-This Marry Me Chicken is creamy, garlicky, and absolutely irresistible—the kind of recipe that’ll have everyone at your table begging for seconds!
+Ready to make the chicken dish so good it might just lead to a marriage proposal?
+This Marry Me Chicken is creamy, garlicky, and absolutely irresistible, the kind of recipe that’ll have everyone at your table begging for seconds!
+No flour dredge, no heavy fuss, just a silky restaurant-style sauce that comes together in one pan.

 Ever wondered why it’s called “Marry Me Chicken”?
-Legend has it this sun-dried tomato and cream-based chicken dish got its name because it’s so delicious, serving it to your significant other might just inspire a marriage proposal!
+Legend has it this sun-dried tomato and cream-based dish got its name because it’s so delicious, serving it to your significant other might just inspire a proposal!
+When my husband took his first bite of this recently, he looked up and said it was one of many reasons he married me.
+So yes, Marry Me Chicken.
+Name fully earned.

 Easy Marry Me Chicken Ingredients

-- Olive Oil: Use a high quality olive oil to sear the chicken breasts!
+- Olive Oil: Use a high-quality olive oil to sear the chicken breasts!
+You could also add a few pats of butter for richer taste!

 - Salt & Pepper: A simple seasoning of salt and pepper is all that is needed for the chicken.